-For more about the settings to supply for your back-end DBMS in PBODB170.INI, read the comments at the end of the file.
+For more about the settings to supply for your back-end DBMS in PBODB.ini, read the comments at the end of the file.

-To add functions to a new section in PBODB170.INI:
+To add functions to a new section in PBODB.ini:

-- 1. Open PBODB170.INI in one of the following ways: - Use the File Editor in PowerBuilder.
-(For instructions, see the Users Guide.) - Use any text editor outside PowerBuilder. - 2.
-Edit the DBMS Driver/DBMS Settings section of the PBODB170 initialization file to add an entry for your back-end DBMS.
+- 1. Open PBODB.ini in one of the following ways: - Use the File Editor in PowerBuilder.
+(For instructions, see the Section 1.10.2, "Using the file editor" in Users Guide.) - Use any text editor outside PowerBuilder. - 2.
+Edit the DBMS Driver/DBMS Settings section of the PBODB initialization file to add an entry for your back-end DBMS.